Eileen Morgan Johnson, CAE

 Recruitment involves identifying current and projected vacancies on the board, assessing the composition of the current board and identifying gaps in competencies or demographics, and finding and recruiting potential board members.
 The Governance Committee is charged with developing a position description for board membership to inform prospective candidates of qualifications in terms of their experience and background and what will be expected of them if they join the board.
 The Governance Committee can also serve as the Nominating Committee for new board members and officers.

 Orienting its new board members is one of the most important tasks a board does.
-New board members not only need to know about the organization and its programs, finances, and plans for the future.
-They also need to know how the board itself operates, how the staff and board interact, and what their role is in the organization.
+New board members not only need to know about the association and its programs, finances, and plans for the future.
+They also need to know how the board itself operates, how the staff and board interact, and what their role is in the association.
 Orientation sometimes includes training to provide new board members with the basic skills they need to be effective members of the board, such as how to read nonprofit financial statements or basic parliamentary procedure.

 Every board should conduct regular self-assessments, preferably every year but at least every two to three years.
 The self-assessment should be of the board’s performance as a whole and of each individual member’s performance.
-Regular evaluation of how the board is functioning is a good way to realign its focus and activities if it has strayed off target.
+Regular evaluation of how the board is functioning is a good way to realign the board’s focus and activities if it has strayed off target.
 Individual self-assessments are helpful for board members to gauge their own performance.
-It can aid them in identifying skills that may need additional development or to evaluate whether they have the time and commitment to give to the organization at this point in their life.
+It can aid them in identifying skills that may need additional development or to evaluate whether they have the time and commitment to give to the association at this point in their life.

 Management of the board includes the adoption and enforcement of a conflict-of-interest policy and a code of conduct among the board members.

 The Finance Committee is different from the Audit Committee.
-In effect, the Audit Committee is tasked with checking the work of the Finance Committee and the treasurer in overseeing the financial management of the organization.
+In effect, the Audit Committee is tasked with checking the work of the Finance Committee and the treasurer in overseeing the financial management of the association.
 While there may be some overlap in committee membership between the Audit Committee and the Finance Committee, the chair of the Audit Committee should not serve on the Finance Committee.
-Ideally, the organization has enough financially literate board members that the membership of the two committees does not overlap.
+Ideally, the association has enough financially literate board members that the membership of the two committees does not overlap.

-Developing the criteria for membership and credentialing can be a huge task depending on the organization’s structure.
+Developing the criteria for membership and credentialing can be a huge task depending on the association’s structure.
 While the daily issues and activities involving memberships are usually handled by staff, questions as to the criteria for membership, granting membership, and the revocation of membership are usually reserved to the board.
 The board may also determine the benefits available to members and establish dues for each category of membership.

-Membership Committees usually keep closely connected to the organization’s membership and work with the staff to identify and develop programs that meet the changing needs of the membership.
+Membership Committees usually keep closely connected to the association’s membership and work with the staff to identify and develop programs that meet the changing needs of the membership.
 The evaluation of program delivery can also be assigned to the Membership Committee.